Michael Taussig: "The Wasp and the Orchid: Tales of Metamorphic Sublimity"

 Departmental Seminar Series features Michael Taussig, Professor in the Department of Anthropology, NY Columbia University.

+The seminar is a collaboration with the Office for Contemporary Art Norway (OCA).
 The seminar is followed by informal gathering, at which refreshments are served.
 All are welcome!

 Brief description (abstract)